Portfolio Holdings Disclosure Policy

 (3) From time to time, certain security-specific performance attribution data on a calendar month-end basis, subject to a 10-day lag between the date of the Fund’s Portfolio Holdings attribution information and the date of website posting (generally, attribution will be limited to the top five performance contributors and/or detractors.)

 Each non-money market Fund’s complete Portfolio Holdings will remain available on the website for a period of six months.
-Top Portfolio Holdings and Portfolio Holdings-based performance attribution data shall remain available on the website for varying periods up to six months, provided that complete Portfolio Holdings will remain until the filing of the Fund’s next Form N-CSR or Form N-Q covering the date of the Portfolio Holdings information.
+Top Portfolio Holdings and Portfolio Holdings-based performance attribution data shall remain available on the website for varying periods up to six months, provided that complete Portfolio Holdings will remain until the filing of the Fund’s next Form N-CSR or exhibit to Form N-PORT covering the date of the Portfolio Holdings information.

 Each money market Fund shall disclose its complete Portfolio Holdings on the Funds’ public website (currently, at www.dreyfus.com) on each business day, as of the preceding business day.
 Each money market Fund’s daily posting of its complete Portfolio Holdings shall remain available on the website for five months.